The Prodigal Son Parable

 Now all the tax collectors and the sinners were drawing near to hear Him (Jesus); And the Pharisees and the scribes criticized Him, saying, "This Man welcomes sinners and eats with them" (Luke 15:1 - 2, HBFV throughout).

-In ancient Israel, each male child expected to inherit a portion of the father's possessions upon his death.
-The firstborn usually received a double portion, whereas what was given to younger male heirs varied.
+In ancient Israel, each male child expected to inherit a part of the father's possessions upon his death.
+The firstborn usually received a double portion, while what was given to younger male heirs varied.
 In this parable, the prodigal son made the unusual request to receive his inheritance early.
-His father acquiesced and gave him the portion due him while the firstborn retained the remaining wealth (Luke 15:31).
+His father acquiesces and gives him the part due him while the firstborn would someday be given the remaining wealth (Luke 15:31).

 The youngest son, after receiving his inheritance, uses it foolishly to fulfill his carnal desires.
 He squanders what he receives on indulging himself in prostitutes and partying (Luke 15:13, 30).